ggbecker/workflow-testing/README.md

 - **Dynamic Matrix Generation**: Customize test environments based on any logic (date, environment variables, etc.)
 - **Historical Tracking**: View results from all runs in the last 2 weeks
 - **Interactive HTML**: Collapsible sections for each run with detailed environment information
+- **Direct URLs**: Each run and environment result has a unique URL that can be copied and shared
+  - Click the "🔗 Link" button on any run to copy its direct URL
+  - Click the "🔗" button on any environment card to copy its direct URL
+  - URLs automatically expand the relevant section when accessed
+- **GitHub Actions Integration**: Automatic summary posted to each workflow run with direct links to all results
 - **Automatic Cleanup**: Old results are automatically removed to prevent repository bloat
 - **Cross-Platform Testing**: Test across Linux, Windows, and macOS with multiple Python versions
+- **Safe Publishing**: Only modifies `index.html` and `runs/` directory, preserving all other files in your GitHub Pages repository
 - **Zero Maintenance**: Once set up, the workflow handles everything automatically